 CVE-2026-0856

-An improper access control vulnerability in the Mesalvo Meona Client Launcher and Server components allows authenticated users to gain unauthorized access to the administrative panel.
+An improper access control vulnerability in the Mesalvo Meona Client Launcher and Server components allows a low-privileged local user to gain unauthorized access to the administrative panel.

 Executive summary